shamwela/shamwela.com/README.md

 If I statically import the images and add `placeholder='blur'`, Next.js will automatically generate a blur image placeholder.
 But I can't statically import images in my MDX files.
 So, I use the following approach.

 I implemented blur image placeholders using `plaiceholder`.
 Without a blur image placeholder, the user will see a blank area while the image is loading.
 This is confusing for the user.
 With a blur image placeholder, the user will see a blurred image while the image is loading.
 This tells the user that the image is loading.
 This also gives an illusion that the image loads faster.

-## Current status

-I usually share my blogs with my friends.
-They read them to learn about web development.
-They say they like my website 😅.

 ## Lessons learned